mahabaleshwars/setup-dotnet/README.md

 By default (`check-latest: true`) the action resolves and installs the latest available version that satisfies the requested version spec online.
 This matches the historical behavior, so existing workflows are unaffected.

 When `check-latest: false`, the action first looks for an SDK that is already installed under the [`DOTNET_INSTALL_DIR`](#environment-variables) directory.
-If a locally installed SDK satisfies the request, it is reused and **all network calls needed to resolve and install the SDK are skipped** (including the runtime pre-install).
-This is useful for air-gapped or preloaded runners.
-If no local SDK satisfies the request, the action falls back to the normal online installation.
+If a locally installed SDK satisfies the request, it is reused and **all network calls needed to resolve and install the SDK are skipped** (including the runtime pre-install), which is useful for air-gapped or preloaded runners.
+Otherwise the action falls back to the normal online installation.

 ```yaml
 steps: